Join us on sample date

 A Brief History of Blind Golf

 Anyone who has tried golfing knows it’s a difficult game to play well.
-Imagine a blind person trying to master the game.
+Imagine a person who is blind trying to master the game.

 Clint Russell was the first known American to take on the challenge of learning how to play blind golf.
 A businessman from Duluth, Minnesota, Russell lost his sight in an explosion in 1924 and decided to relearn his favorite pastime as a blind man.
 In doing so Russell pioneered golf for the sightless, becoming one of the best blind golfers in the world and encouraging others to play.
 In 1953, the growing community of blind golfers inspired by Russell’s example formed the United States Blind Golf Association.
 The USBGA has organized blind golf tournaments across the country ever since.